plokhotnyuk/jsoniter-scala/README.md

 Initially this library was developed for requirements of real-time bidding in ad-tech and goals was simple:
 - do parsing & serialization of JSON directly from UTF-8 bytes to your case classes & Scala collections and back but do it crazily fast w/o reflection, intermediate trees, strings or events, w/ minimum allocations & copying
-- do not replace illegally encoded characters of string values by placeholder characters and do not allow broken surrogate pairs of characters to be parsed or serialized
+- do validation of UTF-8 encoding, JSON format & mapped values efficiently with clear reporting, do not replace illegally encoded characters of string values by placeholder characters

 It targets JDK 8 and above w/o any platform restrictions, but may works good enough on JDK 7 with Scala 2.11.